geshu18/app/Getting-Started-for-a-ASP.NET-CORE2.0-WebApp.md

 2. Create a new Application Insights resource.
 (Click **New -> Monitoring + management -> Application Insights**).
 Select the ASP.NET application type.
 3. In your new resource, open the **Essentials** drop-down so that you can copy the Instrumentation Key - you'll need it shortly.

-## Add Application Insights NuGet package dependency to `csproj`
+## Add Application Insights NuGet package dependency to `.csproj`

-If the following package reference already exists, then there is no need to explicitly add ApplicationInsights package.
-This meta package contains the ApplicationInsights package.
+If the following package reference already exists in you `.csproj`, then there is no need to explicitly add ApplicationInsights package.
+This  is a meta package and it contains the ApplicationInsights package.
 ```
 <PackageReference Include="Microsoft.AspNetCore.All" Version="2.0.0" />
 ```